We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 We will only use the information you give us for the purposes that we told you about when we collected it from you.

-If you would like more details, please contact the main office, or find it on our website
+If you would like more details, please contact the main office, or find it here.

 Section 2 Beginning your tenancy